hyperledger/fabric-chaincode-node/COMPATIBILITY.md

 ### Supported Runtimes

-* Fabric v1.4 Node.js chaincode modules are supported running Nodejs 8.16.1 with the x86_64 architecture.
+- Fabric v1.4 Node.js chaincode modules are supported running Nodejs 8.16.1 with the x86_64 architecture.
-* Fabric v2.2/v2.3 Node.js chaincode modules are supported running in Node.js 12.22.6, with the x86_64 architecture.
+- Fabric v2.2/v2.3 Node.js chaincode modules are supported running in Node.js 12.22.6, with the x86_64 architecture.
-* Fabric v2.4 Node.js chaincode modules are supported running in Node.js 16.x, with the x86_64 architecture.
+- Fabric v2.4 Node.js chaincode modules are supported running in Node.js 16.x, with the x86_64 architecture.
-* Fabric v2.5.x Node.js chaincode modules are supported running in Node.js 18.x, with the x86_64 and arm64 architectures.
+- Fabric v2.5.x Node.js chaincode modules are supported running in Node.js 18.x, with the x86_64 and arm64 architectures.

 Architecture Support: all Docker images, runtimes, tools are tested under x86_64 ONLY

 ### Default Peer Runtime selection

-* Fabric 2.2/2.3 `fabric-nodeenv` Docker image is based on node:12.22.6-alpine.
+- Fabric 2.2/2.3 `fabric-nodeenv` Docker image is based on node:12.22.6-alpine.
-* Fabric 2.4 `fabric-nodeenv` Docker image is based on node:16-alpine.
+- Fabric 2.4 `fabric-nodeenv` Docker image is based on node:16-alpine.
-* Fabric 2.5.0 - 2.5.4 `fabric-nodeenv` Docker image is based on node:18-alpine.
+- Fabric 2.5.0 - 2.5.4 `fabric-nodeenv` Docker image is based on node:18-alpine.
-* Fabric 2.5.5+ `fabric-nodeenv` Docker image is based on node:20-alpine.
+- Fabric 2.5.5+ `fabric-nodeenv` Docker image is based on node:20-alpine.
+- Fabric 3.0 `fabric-nodeenv` Docker image is based on node:22-alpine

-*Note:* With the default Docker image used by Fabric 2.x, the packaged code will be installed with npm.
+_Note:_ With the default Docker image used by Fabric 2.x and later, the packaged code will be installed with npm.
 If a `package-lock.json` or a `npm-shrinkwrap.json` file is present, `npm ci --only=production` will be used.
 Otherwise `npm install --production` will be used.

 When using Fabric 1.4.x, the Docker image that is used to run the Node.js chaincode is node v8.16.1.
 It is installed with npm install --production

 ### Supported Runtime communication with the Peer

 Subject to a suitable runtime environment, the 1.4.x Node.js chaincode modules and 2.x Node.js chaincode modules can be used to communicate with a Fabric 2.x or 1.4.x Peer - with the level of functionality that is implied by the Fabric version in use.